 Your X-ray may reveal a spot on the lung.
 While a spot on the lung—also called a lung or pulmonary nodule—may be an early warning sign of lung cancer, it is often not cancerous.

 One of the possible symptoms of lung cancer is shortness of breath.
 In the case of lung cancer, this may be caused by abnormal cell growth, which blocks the passage of air through your lungs.

 I Have Lung Cancer and Want to Know My Treatment Options

 Your doctor will likely recommend testing only if there is cause to believe you might have lung cancer.
 Whether they want to rule out or confirm lung cancer, doctors have many tests at their disposal.

-There are several treatment options available for lung cancer.
-Your doctor will determine which form of treatment is best for you based on the type and stage of lung cancer you have.
+There are various types of treatment for lung cancer, including chemotherapy, surgery, and more.
+Your doctor will determine which type is best for you, based on the type and stage of the lung cancer you have.

 Alternative therapies can treat symptoms and the side effects of treatment.
 They aren’t stand-alone cures, but can help patients feel better or recover from conventional treatments faster.